-They're obvious questions: Do I really need to spend $20 on a lipstick?
+These are obvious questions for frugal makeup lovers: Do I really need to spend $20 on a lipstick?
 Can I actually get a good enough foundation from the makeup aisle at my supermarket?
-My hairstylist says the shampoo at her salon is superior to the $5 shampoo I've been using for years.
-Is she right?
+My hairstylist says the shampoo at her salon is superior to the $5 shampoo I've been using for years—is she right?

 Admittedly, all luxury beauty brands have their benefits.
 But if you need to streamline your spending, some might not be worth the sacrifices you're making.
-The answers largely vary from product-to-product, and even brand to brand.
+The answers largely vary from product-to-product, and even from brand to brand.
 So decide for yourself which beauty products are worth the splurge, and which ones you can get at your local drugstore.
 From makeup, to hair care to skin care, it's important to know what's really worth the money.
 And keep in mind that a "splurge" will always be relative—there are plenty of mid-range brands that are well worth the buy.

 Splurge or Save: Eyeliner and Eyeshadow

 Most pencil eyeliners are made of wax, which is not worth $18 when you can get a great pencil eyeliner for $3 from any drugstore.
 But if you don't like the way wax won't glide on easily?
 Try a gel or a liquid eyeliner.
-The liquid or gel eyeliner is where you want to spend your money.
+Here's where you want to spend your money.
 While a wax eyeliner will smudge, if you're looking for something that glides on easy, odds are you're not going for a messy look, so opt for liners that are known for their staying power.
-Pat McGrath's Perma Precision, $28, is one that won't budge.
+Pat McGrath's Perma Precision ($32) is one that won't budge.

 When it comes to eyeshadows, quality is paramount.
-A great eyeshadow (like the beauty editor's all-time favorite, Dior 5-Coleurs Shadow Palette, $62,) will stay on your eyes all day long, while a cheap, $4 palette will have faded by the time you finish your mid-morning coffee (especially without the help of a primer).
-What's more, quality department counter eyeshadows are almost always more pigmented, so they provide more bang for your buck.
+A great eyeshadow, like the beauty editor favorite, Dior 5-Coleurs Shadow Palette ($62) will stay on your eyes all day long, while a cheap, $4 palette will likely have faded by the time you finish your mid-morning coffee (especially without the help of a primer).
+What's more, quality eyeshadows are almost always more pigmented, so they provide more bang for your buck.

-If you don't feel like a palette is really your style, or want to save a few bucks by buying less, find a few shades you really love (one for your lid, one for your crease, and one to darken the corner of the eye) and buy singles of them.
+If you don't feel like a palette is really your style, or want to save a few bucks by buying less, find a few single shades you really love (we suggest one for your lid, one for your crease, and one to darken the outer corner of the eye).

 When considering moisturizers, understand it stays on your face all day, and soaks into your skin.
-There are great moisturizers out there for cheap, but they're usually not filled with the best ingredients for you to be absorbing.
-You'll want one for your body, and one for the face.
-Consider your skin type for facial moisturizer; products are formulated by skin type.
-For body lotions, consider your needs.
-Do you have ultra-dry skin that needs super hydrating, or are you looking for a light moisturizer that will soak in fast?
-Either way, you can find one under $10 at a drugstore that will do the job, just check the label first.
-For non-toxic body lotions, we're partial to Grown Alchemist's Mandarin & Rosemary Leaf Body Cream ($26).
+There are great moisturizers out there for cheap, but they're not always filled with the best ingredients for you to be absorbing.
+You'll want separate options for your body and face.
+Consider your skin type when shopping for moisturizer: Do you have ultra-dry skin that needs major hydration, or are you looking for a light moisturizer that will soak in fast?
+Either way, check the ingredients first.

 Splurge or Save: Foundation and Concealer

-While you can get a decent foundation at your average drugstore, the chances of you finding the perfect shade for your skin color can be hit or miss—particularly given the fact that drugstores adjust their shade ranges based on predicted demographics for skin color.
+While you can get a decent foundation at your average drugstore, the chances of you finding the perfect shade for your skin color can be hit or miss—particularly given the fact that drugstores don't usually have testers available for swatching.

-Too much money is wasted annually on the wrong shades of foundations and concealers, which is the main reason you should get your butt to the department store and skip the drugstore.
-Nothing beats the discerning eye of a makeup expert (or just testing it on your skin) when it comes to finding the right shade and formulation.
-They'll be able to take one look at your skin and determine if the foundation or a tinted moisturizer best suits you or if you need a lighter or darker shade of concealer.
-Also, you may need different shades of foundation for summer and winter.
-Most people have a shade or two darker skin in the summer time.
+Too much money is wasted annually on the wrong shades of foundations and concealers, which is the main reason you should get yourself to the department store or Sephora if you can afford it.
+Nothing beats the discerning eye of a makeup expert (or just testing the product on your own skin) when it comes to finding the right shade and formulation.
+They'll be able to make recommendations and tell you if a foundation or a tinted moisturizer best suits you, or if you need a lighter or darker shade of concealer.

 A department store like Sephora is a better idea to go to for foundations and concealer, instead of a specialized counter such as Clinique or M.A.C.
 Why?
 Sephora beauty experts have a wide variety of brands to choose from, whereas a Laura Mercier makeup artist only has Laura Mercier makeup to try out.